pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 ## 💡 Feedback
 If you have any questions or suggestions please join the [OSRS Live Loadout Discord](https://discord.gg/3Fjm5HTFGM) or open an issue here at Github.

+## Copyright notice
+Created using intellectual property belonging to Jagex Limited under the terms of Jagex's Fan Content Policy.
+This content is not endorsed by or affiliated with Jagex.